Frequently Asked Questions

 Presented as a a streaming production with a variety of virtual styles (virtual choir, music video)

 Casting of all roles are open to casting to all genders.

 To be considered for this show please submit 16 -32 bars of a contemporary musical theater song.

 SCRIPTS for review and other casting information can be found on Compass> Departments> Theater Department Students> Fall Season Scripts.

 What will classes look like in the Fall?

-This fall we launch two revised model programs, in Acting/Original Works and in Musical Theater.
+NEW CURRICULUM: This fall we launch two revised model programs, in Acting/Original Works and in Musical Theater.
 Each features new learning opportunities, such as:

 - Additional on-camera acting courses

 - Stage combat classes open to students beginning in the second year